hed-standard/hed-specification/docs/source/03_HED_formats.md

 Although by convention tag terms start with a capital letter with the remainder being lower case, tag processing is case-insensitive.
+This convention makes annotation strings more readable and is recommended for tag extensions.
 Validators and other tools must treat tags containing the same characters, but different variations in capitalization as equivalent.

 The only exception to the case-insensitive processing rule is that the correct case of units should be preserved, both during schema processing and during annotation processing.
-This rule is required because SI distinguishes units that have different case.
+This rule is required because SI distinguishes symbols and unit modifiers that differ in case.

 ### 3.2.4.
 Tags that take values